Complete Trail Ridge Road 2025 Seasonal Driving Guide: America's Highest Paved Road

 Current Status: Trail Ridge Road opened for the 2025 season on May 30, 2025 and is fully accessible from Estes Park to Grand Lake.
-This comprehensive guide provides everything you need to plan your visit to America's highest continuous paved road throughout the 2025 season.
+This comprehensive seasonal driving guide provides everything you need to safely navigate and experience America's highest continuous paved road, reaching 12,183 feet at its peak, throughout the entire 2025 season.

 2025 Opening and Closing Schedule